 In determining the amount of current and deferred tax, the Group takes into account the impact of uncertain tax positions and whether additional taxes and interest may be due.
-This assessment relies on estimates and assumptions and may involve a series of judgements about future events.
-New information may become available that causes the Group to change its judgement regarding the adequacy of existing tax liabilities; such changes to tax liabilities will impact tax expense in the period that such a determination is made.
+This assessment relies on estimates and assumptions and may involve a series of judgments about future events.
+New information may become available that causes the Group to change its judgment regarding the adequacy of existing tax liabilities; such changes to tax liabilities will impact tax expense in the period that such a determination is made.

-(k) Financial Assets and Financial Liabilities
+(k) Financial assets and financial liabilities